-Is Your Back-Office Operations Person Retiring?
+Is Your Back-Office Operations Person Leaving?
 4 Replacement Options

 Back-office operations is the backbone of any investment management firm.